-The contents of this document are not to be reproduced mechanically, electronically or otherwise, including for distribution, sale or display without our written permission.
+The contents of this document are not to be reproduced mechanically, electronically or otherwise, including for distribution, sale or display with- out our written permission.

 The illustrations, processes, materials and/or information in this document are for general information only on the basis that conditions and procedures may differ.
-No representation, warranty or guarantee is made or implied, including in relation to the fitness or suitability Overviews and diagrams are for illustrative purposes only.
+No representation, warranty or guarantee is made or implied, including in regard to the fitness or suitability of the product.
+Overviews and diagrams are for illustrative purposes only.